1. Committee on Elections

-B. The pick-up from the Post Office of the sealed envelopes containing the marked ballots of those members who have submitted printed ballots (June 12, 2019); and
+A. The pick-up from the Post Office of the sealed envelopes containing the marked ballots of those members who have submitted printed ballots (May 18, 2023); and

 B. The opening and counting of ballots (May 18, 2023).

-Candidates wishing to observe either phase (A) or (B) above should so inform the Committee on Elections in advance and the necessary arrangements will be made at the candidate’s expense.
-Phase (C) is open to candidates and observers.
+Candidates wishing to observe either above should so inform the Committee on Elections in advance and the necessary arrangements will be made at the candidate’s expense.
+Phase (B) is open to candidates and observers.
 Should candidates desire to observe other phases of the election process, they should get in touch with the Committee on Elections.